srobinson0586/ttg-basic/1-python-programming/1.08_competency_1_fizzbuzz/README.md

 Buzz
 ```

-## Requirements
+## Assignment
+- [ ] Implement [`fizzbuzz.py`](./fizzbuzz.py) with the functionality described above so that it correctly prints out "Fizz", "Buzz", "FizzBuzz", or the current number in the loop iteration
+- [ ] Your program must additionally meet the following requirements:

-- [ ] Use of a loop to iterate through the number range
+  - Use of a loop to iterate through the number range
-- [ ] Use of conditional statements and operators
+  - Use of conditional statements and operators
-- [ ] Use of appropriate arithmetic operator(s)
+  - Use of appropriate arithmetic operator(s)
-- [ ] The program correctly prints out "Fizz", "Buzz", "FizzBuzz", or the current number in the loop iteration
 - [ ] Run `pytest` in your current directory.
 If there are no errors, you completed this section.
+  - To help debug if you are having issues, [`expected.txt`](./expected.txt) contains the expected output and [`actual.txt`](./actual.txt) contains the output your program produces.

 [Back to OVERVIEW](../README.md)